MaxTheMooshroom/MaxTheMooshroom.github.io/_posts/2020-3-12-caffe-implementation-with-heroku.md

 title: Caffe Implementation with Heroku
 ---

-Starting out with some context, I wanted to create a Flask web application that would run (Yahoo's NSFW image Predictor)[https://github.com/yahoo/open_nsfw].
+Starting out with some context, I wanted to create a Flask web application that would run [Yahoo's NSFW image Predictor](https://github.com/yahoo/open_nsfw).
 So I did everything outlined in their tutorial and ran it.
 Aaannd immediately ran into a problem.
 The `caffe` module refused to import.
 So I did some more reading.
 From this reading, I discovered that you need to run `apt-get install caffe-cpu`.

 There were 2 problems: 1) I'm running windows.
 2) That installation wouldn't carry over to  heroku once I uploaded it.
 So I had to dig into how to tell heroku to get the file.
 Okay, cool.
 A tangible goal.
 After reading Heroku's documentation, I found that it was as simple as creating an `Aptfile` file, similar to teh `Procfile`, and just adding `caffe-cpu`.
 Done.
 Push it to Heroku, and...!
 Bootup failure.
 Still can't import the `caffe` module.
 Drats.